 In case you see any of those messages, know that they aren’t official messages from Microsoft or Apple.
 Also, remember that the promoted applications are rogue and the presented phone numbers are totally not toll-free.
 By downloading some kind of a bogus tool you may infect your PC with malware while calling any of the numbers can cost you next to a small fortune as well as the leak of sensitive data.

 The best you can do in case that you have detected such a scam to appear on your Windows is to focus on detecting if there are some potentially unwanted and harmful files running on your system and remove them as soon as possible.
 You could use the information below for the process.

 Remove Your Windows is infected with (3) Viruses!
 Pop-up Scam Message

 To remove the Your Windows is infected with (3) Viruses! online scam and its related files from your PC, follow the step-by-step removal instructions provided below.
 The set of removal steps presented below will help you remove all unnecessary/harmful files and secure your PC against future malware intrusions.
 The automatic approach guarantees good efficiency as after a scan with an advanced anti-virus tool you could see the exact location of all suspicious files and remove them with a single click.
 Software like that will keep your system secure in the future.

 - Guide 1: How to Remove Your Windows is infected with (3) Viruses from Windows.

-- Guide 2: Get rid of Your Windows is infected with (3) Viruses from Mac OS X.
+- Guide 2: Get rid of Your Windows is infected with (3) Viruses on Mac OS X.

-- Guide 3: Remove Your Windows is infected with (3) Viruses from Google Chrome.
+- Guide 3: Remove Your Windows is infected with (3) Viruses in Google Chrome.